ovh/docs/pages/web/hosting/diagnostic-index-of/guide.en-asia.md

 ## Objective

-An **”Index of”** page appears in at least one of the following cases:
+An "**Index of**" page appears in at least one of the following cases:

-- Your domain name’s [Multisite](/pages/web/hosting/multisites_configure_multisite) configuration has not been correctly set to your target directory
+- Your domain name’s [Multisite](/pages/web/hosting/multisites_configure_multisite) configuration has not been correctly set to your target directory.
-- The target folder to which your domain name points does not contain **“index.html”** or **“index.php”** files
+- The target folder to which your domain name points does not contain **index.html** or **index.php** files.

 ![index_of](images/index_of.png){.thumbnail}